Division of Information and Intelligent Systems

 |Jie Yangemail@example.com||(703) 292-4768|

-Robust intelligence encompasses foundational computational research needed to understand and develop systems that can sense, learn, reason, communicate, and act in the world; exhibit flexibility, resourcefulness, creativity, real-time responsiveness and long-term reflection; use a variety of representation or reasoning approaches; and demonstrate competence in complex environments and social contexts.
+Robust Intelligence (RI) encompasses foundational computational research needed to understand and develop systems that can sense, learn, reason, communicate, and act in the world; exhibit flexibility, resourcefulness, creativity, real-time responsiveness and long-term reflection; use a variety of representation or reasoning approaches; and demonstrate competence in complex environments and social contexts.
 The RI program accepts research proposals aimed at contributing deeper understanding and new insights in and across the disciplinary areas outlined below.
-Proposals focused on application and fielding of established methods should be directed to programs focused on the respective application areas.
 Areas within RI include:

 - Artificial intelligence (AI): All matters of learning, abstraction and inference required for intelligent behavior, and including architectures for intelligence, integrated intelligent agents, and multi-agent systems.
 Aspects of intelligence include knowledge representation, logical and probabilistic reasoning, planning, search, constraint satisfaction, and optimization.